Sameertahir024/javascript-oop-interview-questions/README.md

 ```

-### <a id="answer-19">How does the 'new' keyword work in JavaScript?</a>
+## 20. <a id="answer-20">How does the 'new' keyword work in JavaScript?</a>
-In JavaScript, the new keyword is used to create an instance of a user-defined object type (often called a constructor function) or a built-in object type that has a constructor function.
-Here's how it works:
+In JavaScript, the `new` keyword is used to create an instance of a user-defined object type (often called a constructor function) or a built-in object type that has a constructor function.
 Creating an Instance: When you use new with a constructor function, it creates a new object instance.
 This new instance inherits properties and methods defined on the constructor's prototype.
 ```javascript
 function Person(name, age) {